-In addition to the MIS, the programme also measures its impact across broad indicators like perusal of higher studies, capacity to earn a livelihood, outlook towards one's career, improved participation in school activities, etc. Under the indicators mapped within the programme, the impact results for the study conducted in 2017-18 illustrated that 92% of the alumni (since 2014-15) were pursuing education; 97% of students enrolled in the programme during that period wanted to study after 10th standard; and 16% of alumni (since 2014-15) were engaged in full-time/part-time/opportunity-based employment to support their education (Salaam Bombay Foundation, 2018).
+In addition to the MIS, the programme also measures its impact across broad indicators like perusal of higher studies, capacity to earn a livelihood, outlook towards one's career, improved participation in school activities etc. Under the indicators mapped within the programme, the impact results for the study conducted in 2017-18 illustrated that 92% of the alumni (since 2014-15) were pursuing education; 97% of students enrolled in the programme during that period wanted to study after 10th standard; and 16% of alumni (since 2014-15) were engaged in full time/part-time/opportunity-based employment to support their education (Salaam Bombay Foundation, 2018).
 Another aspect within the impact assessment of the programme is measuring comparative impact (between intervention and non-intervention groups).
-The comparative data for school attendance across 70 schools in Mumbai in 2018-19 showed that students who were a part of the SBF programme (2,008 students) attended school 8% more times (during the full academic year) as compared to students (3,053 students) in the same class who were not part of the programme.
+The comparative data for school attendance across 70 schools in Mumbai in 2018-19 showed that students who were a part of the SBF programme attended school 8% more times (during the full calendar year) as compared to students in the same class who were not part of the programme.
+Additionally, for students who appeared in the Maharashtra State Level Secondary School Examinations in 2017-18, the overall pass percentage in Mumbai's BMC and Government-Aided school was 74% (Praja, 2019).
+In the same year SBF alumni students' had a pass percentage of 92% (for 471 students) across 24 schools.